+In 2003, the EPA included the Harbor Oil site on the National Priority List as a federal Superfund site.
 PGE received a Notice from the EPA in 2005, in which the Company was named as one of fourteen PRPs with respect to Harbor Oil.
-In 2007, an AOC was signed by the EPA and six other parties, including PGE, to implement an RI/FS at Harbor Oil.
-In 2011, the final draft of the remedial investigation report was submitted to the EPA, which has yet to issue a response.
+Subsequently, an AOC was signed by the EPA and six other parties, including PGE, to implement an RI/FS at Harbor Oil.
+In 2011, the final draft of the RI report was submitted to the EPA.